 After a brief celebration that they had made history by successfully detecting and confirming an alien signal, Ellie and her team set out to find the message that they are certain is embedded in the data.
 With additional testing and analysis, they eventually find it.

-To draw a parallel with the Newton Bible Code, I claim to have “intercepted” what appears to be a signal in the Bible that is not of human origin.
+To draw a parallel with the Sagan Signal, I claim to have “intercepted” what appears to be a signal in the Bible that is not of human origin.
 The first order of business in checking the veracity of my claim is to do what the SETI team did – test the data to make sure that it’s a code.
 That’s job #1.
 Towards that end, I created the “Smoking Gun Challenge,” a global call to skeptics to test the data and prove me wrong.
 Identifying the encoder and retrieving the rich message the code contains will come after the sequences have been determined to be a code.

 In Chapter four, Ellie says, “If any of you can think of any other explanation besides extraterrestrial intelligence, I want to hear about it.”
-Like the systematic process of elimination described above, this manuscript is dedicated to moving the Newton Bible Code forward, from initial discovery of the sequences to final confirmation that they are a code.
+Like the systematic process of elimination described above, this manuscript is dedicated to moving the Sagan Signal forward, from initial discovery of the sequences to final confirmation that they are a code.
 After the data has been independently tested by code experts and a broad consensus emerges that the sequences are a code, attention will then shift to attribution, who is responsible, and, finally, to the decryption of the encoded message.

 2. A Number Times a Number Times a Number